rumrunner0/cowsay/README.md

 $ cowsay --help
 ```

+## History
+The original cowsay program, written in Perl, was created by Tony Monroe, with suggestions from Shannon Appel and contributions from Anthony Polito, as a whimsical program for GNU/Linux systems.
+It served as a creative output mechanism, generating ASCII art of a cow uttering the input text.

 ## Contributing
 If you have any suggestions, ideas, or feedback to enhance the project, please feel free to create an issue.
 Your collaboration is welcomed to make this project a bit better.

-## History
-The original cowsay program, written in Perl, was created by Tony Monroe, with suggestions from Shannon Appel and contributions from Anthony Polito, as a whimsical program for GNU/Linux systems.
-It served as a creative output mechanism, generating ASCII art of a cow uttering the input text.

 ## Note
-This project is made out of pure love for .NET C#.
-All the code here is 100% original.
+The code is 100% original.